ideaguy3d/glitch1/README.md

-# Initial front end for my day jobs' API backend.
-I just need a quick UI to make requests to our api, April 2018 ^_^

 # Firebase Database Quickstart
 This app provides a useful starting point for building your own web app using Firebase, Google's cloud backend as a service.